 Using the remote control as a wireless mouse lets you click through slideshow-style presentations, such as PowerPoint, from up to 20 feet away (for details, see page 34).
-This makes it easy to deliver your presentation, since you won't need to stand near your computer.
+This gives you more flexibility in delivering your presentation, since you won't need to stand near your computer.